 From 3D printing clothing to masks

-When the pandemic started, Ministry of Supply’s knowledge of iterating new prototypes equipped them to collaborate with doctors, nurses and engineers to develop an immediate solution.
+When the pandemic started, the Ministry of Supply’s knowledge of iterating new prototypes equipped them to collaborate with doctors, nurses and engineers to develop an immediate solution.
 Partnering with high-tech Shima Seiki, a top manufacturer of computerized knitting machines, Ministry of Supply developed an open-source program to design and manufacture a new type of mask using 3D Print-Knit technology.

 Shifting to 3D Print-Knit technology allowed Ministry of Supply to meet the demand for manufacturing medical protective equipment in the face of interruptions to the global supply chain.
 With a manufacturing time of less than 9 minutes per Mask°, Ministry of Supply is proving how 3D printed solutions can help get products to market faster during this crucial time.